sourcegraph/sourcegraph-public-snapshot/doc/admin/workers.md

 This job periodically updates the set of precise code intelligence indexes that are visible from each relevant commit for a repository.
 The commit graph for a repository is marked as stale (to be recalculated) after repository updates and precise code intelligence uploads and updated asynchronously by this job.

+**Scaling notes**: Throughput of this job can be effectively increased by increasing the number of workers running this job type.
+See [the horizontal scaling second](#2-scale-horizontally) below for additional details

 #### `codeintel-janitor`

 This job periodically removes expired and unreachable code intelligence data and reconciles data between the frontend and codeintel-db database instances.